 Marwan Otallah, Shelia’s cousin, owns the building where the new offices are located.
 HRRG shares the upper office suites with Aziza Daher, of Zena Counseling.
 Daher is a licensed multilingual (Arabic) psychotherapist who has experience working with clients of diverse backgrounds.
 She will be able to provide group therapy for the Afghan refugees and their families.
 HRRG and Zena Counseling are designing an intentional, collaborative office that includes a classroom for ESL teachers, a conference room, lounge area, storage, and break room.

 Across the street from the HRRG offices, is the Milwaukee location of Lutheran Social Services.
 They are also focused on the Afghan refugee crisis and working closely with HRRG.
 This connection will expand each agency’s capacities and limitations.
 For example, HRRG is not federally funded and relies heavily on donations.
-It is a community-based organization that has begun the process of applying for grants, so they can hire one or two staff people.
-What they do have to offer other agencies is an understanding of Afghan culture and a knowledge of the comprehensive social services that will be needed now and in the future.
+It is a community-based organization that has begun the process of applying for grants so they can hire one or two staff people.
+What they offer other agencies is an understanding of Afghan culture and a knowledge of the comprehensive social services that will be needed now and in the future.

 Services provided by HRRG